MangoIV/le_chiff_ble/README.md

 9. 1x battery protection IC DW01A, footprint is sot-23-6
 10. 1x two nmos with gates connects FS8205, footprint is sot-23-6
 11. 1x Minew MS88SF2, be careful to choose the version with nrF52840, there's also another version with the same name which won't work
+12. 1x USB type c port, 12 pin
-12. 1x MSK-12C02 smd toggle switch
+13. 1x MSK-12C02 smd toggle switch
-13. 1x SW SPST TL3342 push switch for reset
+14. 1x SW SPST TL3342 push switch for reset
-14. 34-35 MX/alps/choc switches depending on whether you use the encoder or not
+15. 34-35 MX/alps/choc switches depending on whether you use the encoder or not
+16. Battery connector with 1.25mm pitch, choose whichever you're fine with
-15. 15. optional: 1x Encoder, 1x 128x32 OLED
+17. optional: 1x Encoder, 1x 128x32 OLED
+## How do I build one?
+- solder all components
+- flash bootloader (I liked [this one](https://github.com/adafruit/Adafruit_nRF52_Bootloader) a lot, it's fairly easy to modify to your needs, my fork will be supplied soon)
+- plug into PC and test whether everything is working, flash Firmware
+- plug in battery, plug in PC again to unlock DW01A (this needs to be done everytime you physically disconnect the PCB from the battery)
+- be careful to adjust resistor value of the tp4056 when you take different battery sizes, I chose 1Ah which works fine with the specified resistor values
+- verify charging and bluetooth works
+- continue building as this was a normal chiffre